psu-stewardship/gpgroup/README.md

 - We should be able to quickly import the public keys of recipients.
 Still don’t know exactly where to store those.
 - Encrypted files should be stored ascii armored, for ease of git management, reading, and distribution.
 They should still get a .gpg extension though.
 - Chef will need a little library method like `Chef::GPG.decrypt` that knows how to decrypt a secret using the machine’s key and return that secret's contents.
 It should raise an exception if the decryption fails.
 This library method probably isn’t part of the gpg utility package.
-- I’m guessing we want to use gpg1, not gpg2.
+- We're only going to be supporting gpg1 for now, not gpg2.
+The syntax of commands is different, and there's not a clear benefit to supporting gpg2.
 See this confusing discussion: http://ubuntuforums.org/showthread.php?t=1001120

 Example directory structure: